Name: Simon Crow

 At the last count I was well over 300 different venues from where I’ve caught carp from, and there’s been many I’ve not caught from too!
-I’m unsure of how many countries I’ve caught them from, but I can say I’ve caught 50lb-plus fish from six different countries and 60lb-plus from three.
+I’m unsure of how many countries I’ve caught them from, but I can say I’ve caught 50lb-plus fish from seven different countries and 60lb-plus from three.

 Which anglers have directly influenced your carp fishing and why?